dickinson-comp130-01-fa2023/comp130-web/labs/index.md

   exam.
 Feel free to take it under realistic exam conditions, or to ask for help, whichever is most useful for you.
 For reference, here are the exam conditions for the lab exam:
-  - you can consult course materials and your own notes, homework, previous labs, The course textbook, the course website, and Moodle
+  - You can consult course materials, your own notes, homework, homework solutions, previous labs, the course textbook, the course website, Moodle, external sites linked directly from the course homepage (including Python standard library, Turtle documentation, graphics.py documentation).
-  - You may not consult any other external website
+  - You may not consult any other external website.
-  - You may not perform web searches
+  - You may not perform web searches.
-  - You may not use any other tools such as artificial intelligence assistance for programming, online forums, or any other form of assistance
+  - You may not use any other tools such as artificial intelligence assistance for programming, online forums, or any other form of assistance.